Link Search Menu Expand Document

 • an instance of the node class is created

-• a blocking call to ros::spin() is issued, which starts ROS’s main loop.
+• a blocking call to rclcpp::spin() is issued, which starts ROS’s main loop.

 📨 Deliverable 2 - Publishing transforms (30 pts)

 In frames_publisher_node.cpp, follow the instructions in the comments and fill in the missing code.
-Your objective is to populate the provided AV1World and AV2World variables to match the motions described in the problem formulation.
-These objects are instances of the geometry_msgs::TransformStamped class, which is a ROS message type representing a homogeneous transformation matrix (at a specific instance in time).
+Your objective is to populate the provided world_T_av1 and world_T_av2 variables to match the motions described in the problem formulation.
+These objects are instances of the geometry_msgs::msg::TransformStamped class, which is a ROS message type representing a homogeneous transformation matrix (at a specific instance in time).

 Keep in mind.